Board of Directors

 Babette is a former Substance Abuse Prevention Educator for a leading global non-profit organization.
 She is a graduate of the University of San Francisco with a Bachelor of Science degree in Organizational Behavior and Leadership.
 Raised in the East Bay area of San Francisco and residing in Danville, CA with her husband for the past twenty years, Babette is an active community member and volunteer who educates her local communities about the danger of drug use.
 As the mother of a teenager growing up in the San Ramon Valley, Babette has a vested interest in the overall health, safety and well being of the community’s youth and theri respective families.
-The devastating effects of prescription drug abuse and personal loss was the catalyst that brought Babette to find and serve the NCAPDA.
+The devastating effects of prescription drug abuse and personal loss was the catalyst that brought Babette to serve the NCAPDA.

 Patty Hoyt – Director

-Patty is the Alcohol Policy Coordinator at Discovery Counseling Center, coordinating a coalition of community members working to reduce underage drinking and drug use in the San Ramon Valley.
-Patty has long history of supporting youth and parents in this area.
+Patty is the Prevention Coordinator at Discovery Counseling Center, coordinating a coalition of community members working to reduce underage drinking and drug use in the San Ramon Valley.
+Patty has a long history of supporting youth and parents in this area.
 She worked for 13 years as a parent classroom volunteer and in various capacities within the Parent Teachers Association, which she is still a member of.
 Patty is a Past President of the Dougherty Valley/San Ramon Rotary Club and brings a wealth of experience to her position as a Director for the National Coalition Against Prescription Drug Abuse.

 Amy Cooper – Director

-The following are supporters who manage NCAPDA activities in various areas of the country.
+The following are supporters who manage overall activities on behalf of NCAPDA

 Frankie Andrews – Area Coordinator – North Carolina